gagaha/biblepay-docker/README.md

 # biblepay-docker
  Docker Container for Biblepay

 Based on Ubuntu 16.04, this container will run biblepayd.
 Contains also the biblepay-cli and all necessary dependencies and libraries.
-I recommend linking a volume in order to modify the biblepay.conf and to store your wallet.
+For configuration, either link the volume to a local path and edit biblepay.conf or pass environment variables and they will be replaced/added in the biblepay.conf.

 ## Links